-Or click the New dropdown menu, then select Create a test from a template.
+Click the Create test dropdown menu, then select Customize a template.

 Next, find and select Discover needs and frustrations.

-Depending on your subscription you may not have access to all of the Quick Answers shown above.
+Note: Depending on your subscription, you may not have access to all the Quick Answers shown above.

-2. Give a short description of the experience or activity you want participants to discuss.
+2. Give a short description of the experience or activity you want contributors to discuss.

 Some examples include:

 - "booking a flight" is converted to "Describe your most recent experience booking a flight"